Fernando Martínez (boxer): Martínez vs Ancajas

-Martínez vs Ancajas II

 On 22 July 2022, it was revealed that Ancajas had invoked his rematch clause.
 As such, Martínez was booked to face Jerwin Ancajas in an immediate rematch in his first championship defense, which took place on 8 October 2022, at the Home Depot Center in Carson, California.
 The bout was scheduled for the undercard of the Sebastian Fundora and Carlos Ocampo interim WBC middleweight title bout.
 He retained the title by unanimous decision, with two scorecards of 118–110 and one scorecard of 119–109.

 Martínez vs Bornea

-On December 16, 2022, the IBF formally ordered Martínez to make a mandatory title defense against Jade Bornea.
-As the pair failed to reach terms, a purse bid was called for January 17, 2023, which was postponed to allow for further negotiations, but eventually rescheduled for February 14 and won by TGB Promotions with a bid of $25,000.
+On 16 December 2022, the IBF formally ordered Martínez to make a mandatory title defense against Jade Bornea.
+As the pair failed to reach terms, a purse bid was called for 17 January 2023, which was postponed to allow for further negotiations, but eventually rescheduled for 14 February and won by TGB Promotions with a bid of $25,000.
+The championship bout took place on 24 June 2023, at the Minneapolis Armory in Minneapolis, Minnesota.
+Martínez won the fight by an eleventh-round technical knockout.

+Martínez vs Ioka

+It was revealed by various outlets on 4 April 2024, that Martínez would face the WBA flyweight champion Kazuto Ioka in a title unification bout.
+Event organizers, "Lifetime Boxing Fights", officially announced the bout during a press conference held in Tokyo, Japan on 22 April.
+The bout would take place at the Ryōgoku Kokugikan in Tokyo on 7 July 2024 and would be broadcast worldwide by Abema TV.
+Martínez beat the WBA flyweight champion Kazuto Ioka, with scores of 116—112, 117—111, and 120—108.